A complete and up-to-date Seychelles travel guide featuring the 26 best things to do on Mahé Island for your next trip.

 26 Best Things to do on Mahé Island

 Without further ado, let's get into this list of the best things to do on Mahé Island in the Seychelles.
 This list is based on my personal experience traveling around Mahé and the Seychelles.
 And, like always the photos (unless listed otherwise) are all taken by me.

 1. Hike to One of the World's Most Beautiful Beaches: Anse Major

 When you think Mahé or the Seychelles, blue-water beaches and palm-lined white-sand beaches spring to mind.
 In fact, beaches like the Anse Source D'Argent on La Digue put the Seychelles on the map as a travel destination.

 However, in my opinion, the most beautiful beach in the Seychelles is not Anse Source d'Argent nor is it the world-class Anse Lazio on Praslin.

 Instead, my pick is Anse Major, an incredible white sand beach tucked away beneath lush green granite mountains on Mahé Island's northwest coast.
 This beach is absolutely stunning.
 However, a large part of its allure is its remoteness.
 There are no roads leading to this section of Mahé, so eager visitors will need to hike a scenic nature trail through the jungle to reach it.

 Don't let the photos scare you off though.
 The hike follows a relatively easy trail along the coast!

-If you’ve come to the Seychelles to explore the underwater world, then there’s no better place to do it than at Sainte Anne Marine Park.
+If you've come to the Seychelles to explore the underwater world, then there's no better place to do it than by going island hopping at Sainte Anne Marine Park.
 This area has the richest marine life and is home to over 150 species of fish and other magnificent underwater life.

 The marine park is the first of its kind in the West Indian Ocean and consists of six small islands and several coral reefs.
 These include St Anne Island, Ile Moyenne, Ile aux Cerf, Chachée Island, Ile Ronde, and Ile Longue.